CherryDev-Arch/CherryDev-Arch/README.md

 I play the guitar, electric and acoustic, the turntable, and I make music digitally too!

 ### Spoken Languages
-I am a native speaker of Danish and English, and I have been learning Japanese for around a year or two, though I prefer you converse with me in English, thank you.
+I am a native speaker of English, and I have been learning Japanese for around a year or two, though I prefer you converse with me in English, thank you.

+### Career
+I am (as you've likely already read) a producer, DJ, and programmer.
+I also do small bits of digital art.

 ### Contacting me
 If you wish to contact me, I am @dj_razorblade on discord!